-Canine demodicosis is an inflammatory condition of the skin caused by increased numbers of Demodex spp mites that are normally present in low numbers in the hair follicles and sebaceous glands.1 At least 2 different species of mites (ie, D canis, D injai) are responsible for canine demodicosis.
-D cornei was once considered a separate species, but recent literature suggests it is a variant of D canis.2
+Canine demodicosis is an inflammatory condition of the skin caused by increased numbers of Demodex spp mites that are normally present in low numbers in the hair follicles and sebaceous glands.1 At least 2 different species of mites (ie, Demodex canis, Demodex injai) are responsible for canine demodicosis.
+Demodex cornei was once considered a separate species, but literature suggests it is a variant of D canis.2

 Clinical signs include patchy to diffuse alopecia, erythematous papules, pustules, and comedones.
-Some patients, especially those infested with D injai, may have severe seborrhea oleosa.3 Secondary infections with bacteria and/or yeast are common and may result in more severe lesions.1 (See Figure 1.)
+Some patients, especially those infested with D injai, may have severe seborrhea oleosa.3 Secondary infections with bacteria and/or yeast are common and may result in severe lesions (Figure 1).1

-Adult-onset demodicosis with severe, methicillin-resistant deep pyoderma with hemorrhage and resulting hemorrhagic crusts.
-Figure courtesy of Katherine A. Doerr-Siegfried, DVM, DACVD
+Adult-onset demodicosis with severe, methicillin-resistant deep pyoderma with hemorrhage and resulting hemorrhagic crusts

 Presentation can be localized or generalized.
-Localized demodicosis typically is limited to less than 6 patchy alopecic regions on the head or limbs,1 whereas the generalized form (see Figures 2 and 3) can affect an entire body region or 3 or more paws.1
+Localized demodicosis is typically limited to <6 patchy alopecic regions on the head or limbs,1 whereas the generalized form can affect the entire body region or ≥2 feet (Figures 2 and 3).1

-Closer view of patient in Figure 2; note the diffuse comedones
+Closer view of patient in Figure 2; diffuse comedones can be seen

 Dogs may be affected at any age.
-Juvenile-onset demodicosis typically presents in patients younger than 1 year of age, and presentation is usually localized.1 It is suspected that some cases are due to a defect in the immune system that may be genetically linked, as evidenced by certain breed predispositions.
-However, immunosuppression caused by internal parasites or malnutrition may also predispose younger patients to a proliferation of Demodex spp mites.4,5 Patients that show clinical signs of adult-onset demodicosis are often older than 4 years of age.
-Fifty percent of these patients have an underlying condition—typically a disease that suppresses the immune system and predisposes them to demodicosis.6
+Juvenile-onset generalized demodicosis typically affects patients <1 year of age and is usually localized.1 Some cases may be due to a defect in the immune system that could be genetically linked, as evidenced by certain breed predispositions; however, immunosuppression caused by internal parasites or malnutrition may also predispose younger patients to a proliferation of Demodex spp mites.4,5 Patients that show clinical signs of adult-onset demodicosis are often >4 years of age.
+Most of these patients have an underlying condition—typically a disease that suppresses the immune system and causes predisposition to demodicosis.6

-Demodicosis can occur in any canine breed, but some breeds are more frequently diagnosed.1,4
+Demodicosis can occur in any breed, but is more frequently diagnosed in some breeds (see Frequently Diagnosed Breeds).1,4

 American Staffordshire terrier